 The spine is a complex structure that transmits loads from the upper body through the pelvis into the lower extremities[3,7].
 A spinal motion segment is the smallest functional unit addressing spinal biomechanics.
 It consists of two adjacent vertebrae, an intervertebral disc, various ligaments and apophyseal joints.
-Harmonic interaction of these elements as well as surrounding spinal musculature results in spinal motion segment stability during the applied forces of daily activities[10
+Harmonic interaction of these elements as well as surrounding spinal musculature results in spinal motion segment stability during the applied forces of daily activities.

 In general, two of the three spinal columns must be anatomically intact for functional stability.
-Violation of more than one column by trauma, infection, tumor, degenerative change, or surgical approach will necessitate spinal instrumentation[3
+Violation of more than one column by trauma, infection, tumor, degenerative change, or surgical approach will necessitate spinal instrumentation.